Samar2411/Covid_19_Vaccination_Effect_/README.md

 # Covid_19_Vaccination_Effect_
-Study to analyze the data using Excel to figure out the effect of Covid_19 on populations and distribution of it
+Study to analyze the data using Excel to figure out the effect of Covid_19 on populations and distribution of it using Excel only
+Business analysis project using statistical tests